Ciprofloxacin use while Breastfeeding

 Summary of Use during Lactation

-Maternal use of an eye drop that contains ciprofloxacin presents negligible risk for the nursing infant.
+Maternal use of an ear drop or eye drop that contains ciprofloxacin presents negligible risk for the nursing infant.
 To substantially diminish the amount of drug that reaches the breastmilk after using eye drops, place pressure over the tear duct by the corner of the eye for 1 minute or more, then remove the excess solution with an absorbent tissue.

+Maternal Levels.
 Ten lactating women (time postpartum not stated) were given ciprofloxacin 750 mg orally every 12 hours for 3 doses.
 Milk ciprofloxacin was measured after the third dose.
 The highest levels averaging 3.79 mg/L occurred 2 hours after the dose.
 Average milk levels then fell as follows: 2.26 mg/L at 4 hours; 0.86 mg/L at 6 hours, 0.51 mg/L at 9 hours; 0.2 mg/L at 12 hours; and 0.02 mg/L at 24 hours after the dose.
 Using the peak milk level data from this study, an exclusively breastfed infant would receive an estimated maximum of 0.57 mg/kg daily with this maternal dosage regimen.
 This dosage is much lower than the 10 to 40 mg/kg daily used in treating newborn infants.

 One mother who was recovering from acute renal failure was given a single dose of ciprofloxacin 500 mg orally with a prenatal vitamin and ferrous sulfate which would be expected to decrease ciprofloxacin bioavailability.
 Milk levels were 3.5 mg/L at 4, 8 and 12 hours after the dose and 2.3 mg/L 16 hours after the dose.
 Levels were probably elevated and elimination prolonged by the woman's impaired renal function.